Bionic (software): Supported architectures

 Bionic only supports Linux kernels, but currently supports the arm, arm64, riscv64, x86, and x86-64 architectures.
 The platform itself required armv7 with Neon since Marshmallow, though the Android Native Development Kit (NDK) continued to support armv5 (which it called armeabi) up until NDK r16.
-The NDK still supports armv7 both with and without Neon.
+The NDK still supports armv7, though NDK r24 dropped support for non-Neon.
 Historically there was partial SH-4 support in the platform, but no devices ever shipped and support has since been removed.
 The NDK never supported SH-4, and MIPS and MIPS64 support were removed from the NDK in r17.

 Components

 Some parts of the libc source, such as stdio, are from the BSDs (mainly OpenBSD), whereas others, such as the pthread implementation, were written from scratch.